Lessons Learned: The 'Say Do' Gap

 It’s an indicator for leadership.
 The political climate in the U.S. right now is proof positive that people are tired of lies and deceit.
 People want leaders who follow through on their promises.

 It helps you build quality relationships.
 Who wants to work with people who constantly promise the world but never deliver.
-There’s a reason we teach our kids about the fable, The Boy Who Cried Wolf.

 It’s a reputation indicator, which is as good as gold in our networked world.
 Referrals matter.
 What people know about you from others matters.
 Your reputation is the sum of what everyone else thinks of you.